WackyDawg/ECX-Backend-Project-1/README.md

 ## ❯ Why

-Our main goal with this project is to create a users CRUD system for the ECX Internship Backend Track Task.
+Our main goal with this project is to create a books CRUD system for the ECX Internship Backend Track Task.
 Try it!!
 We are happy to hear your feedback or any kind of new features.

 ### Features